-Recognized as a favorite among road trippers, I have been looking forward to our time in Arizona.
+Recognized as a favorite among road trippers, I have been looking forward to our time on Route 66 Arizona.
 The distant lands of awe-inspiring sights and majestic landscapes are calling to us and it’s time we answer.

 Come with us as we discover scruffy yet adorable old Western towns, a peculiar lodging stay that has us questioning the ordinary, roadside oddities, the first national park of the trip, an extraordinary consequence of Mother Nature’s volatile temper, and a side trip to one of America’s most famous landmarks.